 You can also make great, easy-to-peel, hard-boiled eggs on the stove.
 I like to use the hot-start method to make stovetop hard-boiled eggs.
 To do this, you’ll first bring a large pot of water up to a rolling boil on high heat.
 Then, once the water is boiling, add the eggs.
 I like to do this with tongs or a slotted spoon to avoid any splashing water.
 Simmer the eggs for 12 minutes, and after they have cooked, take the pot off the heat and immediately transfer the eggs to an ice bath.

-And there you go -- peel the eggs and you're ready to start making Loaded Deviled Eggs.
+And there you go -- peel the eggs and you're ready to start making Keto Deviled Eggs.

 An Easy Way to Fill Deviled Eggs

-A small spoon works quite well to scoop the egg yolk filling into the white.
+A small spoon works quite well to scoop the egg yolk filling into the white part of the egg halves.
 I've also seen success using a small cookie scoop to fill the whites.

-For party perfect results, you can also use a piping bag to pipe the filling into the egg whites.
+For party-perfect Keto Deviled Eggs, you can also use a piping bag to pipe the filling into the egg whites.
 You don't even need a real piping bag — just scoop the filling into a zip-top plastic bag, squeeze the filling into a corner, and snip off the corner of the bag.
 It's a lot easier to do than it may seem and less messy!

-If you like eggs, you'll love these recipes.
+If you like eggs, you'll love these gluten free recipes.

 Storing Deviled Eggs